vabhishek6/Portalyze/README.md

 # Anlyzit
-Anlyzit is a lightweight port scanning application built with python :snake: based on Sockets :electric plug:.This application given the target host IP can carry out an detailed port scan and detect all open ports if any.
+Anlyzit is a lightweight port scanning application built with python :snake: based on Sockets🔌 .This application given the target host IP can carry out an detailed port scan and detect all open ports if any.
 This application was created for education purposes only.

 # Usage